GaryBoone/chatgpt_api_cli/README.md

 - The complete chat history is sent to the API for context and the API's response is printed.
 - Enter `c` to clear the chat history and `q` to exit.
+- Errors communicating with the API will be shown.
+Enter `r` to resend the prior prompt and chat history to try again.

 ### Example